 See the beautiful turquoise waters and a large group of sea lions of Gardner Bay on Española Island

 Gardner Bay is one of the main visitor sites of Española Island.
 Enjoy spotting the many sea lions resting on the shore.
 The bay has a beautiful white sand beach, which is one of the longest stretches of sand in the Galapagos.
 You will also spot other iconic Galapagos wildlife, such as the marine iguanas and Sally Lightfoot crabs.
 From the beach, you can also spot sea turtles swimming offshore.
 The main wildlife attraction on the beach itself are the sea lions that come to relax and breed.
-You can also see sea lion pups playing on the beach.
+You can also see sea lion pups playing on the sand.

 Enjoy snorkeling off Gardner Bay on Española Island to see colorful fish and sea lions